-The number of persons per personal-use vehicle within the Region was estimated to be 1.47 in 2012, as shown in Figure 3.4.
-The number of persons per personal-use vehicle has been relatively stable for over a decade, with minor fluctuations up and down annually.
-The forecast under the year 2035 plan of the number of persons per personal-use vehicle expected long -term stability as well.
-The forecast of total personal-use vehicle availability developed under the long-range regional transportation system plan is shown in Figure 3.5, along with historic annual personal-use vehicle availability.
-The 2012 forecast personal-use vehicle availability level was 1,337,840 under the adopted regional transportation system plan.
-The estimated 2012 regional personal-use vehicle availability level of 1,379,030 was 41,190 vehicles, or about 3.0 percent, higher than the personal-use vehicle availability level envisioned under the adopted regional transportation system plan.
+The number of people per personal-use vehicle within the Region was estimated to be 1.47 in 2012, as shown in Figure 3.4.
+The number of people per personal-use vehicle has been relatively stable for over a decade, with minor fluctuations up and down annually.
+The forecast under the year 2035 plan of the number of people per personal-use vehicle expected long-term stability as well.
+The forecast of total personal-use vehicle availability developed under the 2035 plan is shown in Figure 3.5, along with historic annual personal-use vehicle availability.
+The 2012 forecast personal-use vehicle availability level was 1,337,840 under the 2035 plan.
+The estimated 2012 regional personal-use vehicle availability level of 1,379,030 was 41,190 vehicles, or about 3.0 percent, higher than the personal-use vehicle availability level envisioned under the 2035 plan.